DamianoLozzi/talkbot/README.md

 # TalkBot

 **TalkBot** is a Python application that monitors Talk chats on Nextcloud and sends/receives messages via Ollama.
-With Docker and Docker Compose, you can start the bot in a few commands without exposing credentials in the repository.

 ---